jluchman/domir/README.md

 but, as will be seen, requires a “deconstructed” the model to be submitted to it.
-This difference in structure does make `domin` more complex but also allows the function a great deal more flexibility in terms of the kinds of models and fit metrics that can be dominance analyzed.
+This difference in structure does make `domin` more complex but also allows the function a great deal more flexibility in terms of the kinds of models and fit statistics that can be dominance analyzed.

 Before discussing some of the elements that make `domin` flexible,